Bacon Wrapped Pork Loin

 - 3-4 pound boneless pork loin or tenderloins

-- 1 TBS chili powder see notes
+- 2 TBS chili powder

-- 1 TSP paprika
+- 2 TBS paprika

-- 1 tsp salt
+- ยฝ TBS salt

-- 1/4 tsp pepper
+- 1 teaspoon pepper

-- 6-7 slices of bacon
+- 6-7 slices of bacon or a whole pack, depends on size of pork

 Instructions

-- Taste and adjust. sprinkle in red pepper.
+- Taste and adjust.
+Sprinkle in red pepper.

 - Taste and adjust to your liking.

 - As stated below, spoon half over the pork after it has been cooking 30 minutes, 10 minutes later, repeat with the remaining.
+Cook time will be less if using 2 smaller pork tenderloins vs a single larger pork loin.

 - For The Pork